Chip-Firing and Rotor-Routing on Directed Graphs: Rotor-Routing

 A rotor configuration~$\rho$ on $G$ is \textbf{acyclic} if the rotors do not form any directed cycles.
 If $G$ has a global sink, then $\rho$ is acyclic if and only if the rotors form an oriented spanning tree rooted at the sink.

 \begin{lemma} Let $G$ be a digraph with a global sink, and let $v$ be a vertex of~$G$.
 The chip addition operator~$E_v$ is a permutation on the set of acyclic rotor configurations on~$G$. \end{lemma}

-\begin{proof} We first argue that applying~$E_v$ to an acyclic rotor configuration yields an acyclic rotor configuration: this is proved by induction on the number of rotor-routing steps, where the induction hypothesis states that every path leads to either the sink or to the chip.
+\begin{proof} We first argue that applying~$E_v$ to an acyclic rotor configuration yields an acyclic rotor configuration: this is proved by induction on the number of rotor-routing steps, where the induction hypothesis states that following the directed path of rotors from any vertex leads to either the sink or to the chip.

 Since the set of acyclic rotor configurations is finite, it suffices to show surjectivity.
 Let $\rho$ be an acyclic rotor configuration on~$G$, add an edge $e$ from the sink $s$ to $v$ to form a sink-free digraph $G'$, and assign the rotor $\rho(s)=e$.
 Then $U=(s,\rho)$ is a unicycle on~$G'$.
-Starting from $U$, we can iterate the \textit{inverse\/} of the rotor-router operation (which by Lemma~\ref{uniperm} is well-defined for unicycles) until the next time we reach a state $U'=(s,\rho')$ with the chip at~$s$.
-Because $U'$ is a unicycle with chip at~$s$, deleting the edge~$e$ leaves an acyclic rotor configuration~$\rho'$.
+Starting from $U$, we can iterate the \textit{inverse\/} of the rotor-router operation (which by Lemma~\ref{uniperm} is well-defined for unicycles) until the next time we reach a state with the chip at~$s$.
+If we now apply the rotor-router operation once, we obtain a unicycle $U' = (v,\rho')$.
+Because $s$ belongs to the unique cycle of $U'$, deleting the edge~$e$ leaves an acyclic rotor configuration~$\rho'$.
 Observe that running the rotor-router operation from $U'$ to $U$, upon ignoring the edge $e$, is equivalent to applying $E_v$ to $\rho'$ and obtaining $\rho$. \end{proof}

 \begin{defn} We next describe an action of the sandpile group on acyclic rotor configurations.
 Given a chip configuration~$\sigma$ and a rotor configuration~$\rho$ on $G$, write $\sigma(\rho)$ for the rotor configuration obtained by adding $\sigma(v)$ chips at each vertex $v$ and routing them all to the sink.
 By Lemma~\ref{ab} the order of these routings is immaterial.
 Thus we may write $\sigma(\rho)$ as